What is a credit card?

 Most credit cards have ‘up-to-44 days’ or ‘up-to-55 days’ interest-free periods on purchases.
 This means interest on amounts you owe doesn’t start to build up until the statement due date.

 Interest-free periods usually start on the first day of your billing cycle, not when you make a purchase.
-For example, if your credit card has an interest free period of 44 days, this means you have 44 days from the day of your statement to pay the closing balance in full, or if your statement displays an interest free days payment, this amount in full.
-After this, you will be charged interest.
+For example, if your credit card has an interest free period of 44 days, this means you have 44 days from the date on your statement to pay the closing balance before incurring interest.

 Note: Interest rates and interest-free periods don’t apply to a NAB StraightUp Card.